 The Technology Trinity has 3 vital components that help to build successful Information Technology businesses in Australia and overseas:

-Let's take a quick look at each of these or get the full story in the The Australian Technology Marketing Blueprint.
+Take a quick look at each of these - or get the full story in the The Australian Technology Marketing Blueprint.

 Your IT hardware, software or service probably has many applications and markets.
 Yet, how much do you want to spend trying to break into them all?
 To

 win maybe a small percent of each?
 Consider the maths: if $1 billion is the value of the global market, are you better off with 0.001% of this - or

 80% of just 1% of it?

 To get the 80%, you need to find that uncontested space where your product or service is superior by far and then focus on dominating that space.
 This approach has dual benefits: you spend less on marketing to gain thought leadership and niche domination - while everyone is slugging it out over tiny percents of the whole.

 For instance, one of our clients develops Business Process Management software.
 This is definitely not uncontested space; its mighty crowded and our client came in late.